 Or are you reading? taking a hot bath?

 See the difference?

 One more note on sleep… when you go to sleep matters too.
 The hours between 10 p.m. and 2 a.m. have been shown to be when the most healing, restoring and rejuvenating can happen.

 When I was sick with COVID-19 I took Ibuprofen to alleviate the headache for a couple of days.
 The headache was so bad that I couldn’t fall asleep.
 And when I was awake noise and light was unbearable.

-When things get this miserable — OCT meds are a god send.
+When things get this miserable — OTC meds are a God send.